braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::note[**Section 2.5 Overview**]

+We must now pause to verify that our foundational rules are distinct pillars of the theory, rather than redundant restatements of a single underlying principle.
+A system enforces directed links without automatically compelling triangular geometry, just as the quantum's closure does not presuppose the existence of irreflexive arrows.
+We are looking for the logical orthogonality of our axioms, ensuring that each one carves out a specific and unique aspect of the physical reality we are constructing.
+If they were not independent, we would be carrying excess logical baggage, a sign of a theory that is not yet fully refined.

-A system enforces directed links without compelling triangular geometry, as the quantum's closure does not presuppose irreflexive arrows.
-The logical independence of the first two axioms appears through graphs where one holds amid the other's breach, such as a chordless square that directs cleanly but defies quanta, or an isolated triangle paired with a self-loop that geometrizes locally yet reflexively.
-To flag these mismatches, the geometric syndrome serves as a local charge detector.
+The logical independence of the first two axioms appears through the construction of specific countermodels; graphs where one axiom holds firmly while the other is flagrantly breached.
+We can imagine a "chordless square" that directs causal flow cleanly and irreflexively but defies the requirement for triangular quanta, effectively creating a universe with direction but without our specific definition of area.
+Conversely, we can construct an isolated triangle paired with a self-loop, a structure that geometrizes locally according to our rules yet fails the test of causality by allowing a state to stagnate.
+To flag these mismatches systematically, we employ the geometric syndrome as a local charge detector that lights up whenever the structural balance is tipped.

-Timestamps and rewrites remain outside this static probe of entailment.
-The strategy builds Model A to uphold causality absent constructibility, Model B to realize quanta despite reflexivity, then synthesizes non-derivation.
-Physically, this independence underscores distinct foundations: one carves the arrow's thrust, the other the tile's boundary, their combination the sparsest base for directed space without overlap.
+At this stage, we keep timestamps and dynamic rewrites outside this static probe of entailment to focus purely on the structural relationships.
+The strategy builds Model A to uphold the causal primitive while abandoning constructibility, and Model B to realize geometric quanta despite the presence of reflexive loops.
+We then synthesize these findings to prove non-derivation.
+Physically, this independence underscores the distinct nature of our foundations: one axiom carves the arrow's thrust, providing the "time" component of spacetime, while the other defines the tile's boundary, providing the "space" component.
+Their combination forms the sparsest possible base for a directed, geometric reality without overlap.
 :::

 ### 2.5.1 Theorem: Independence of Axioms 1 and 2 {#2.5.1}